-The holiday season will be over before you know it.
+The holiday season will be here before you know it.

 Your customer pain points are showing!

-In the past several weeks, your customers have become more and more hurried and stressed as they try to find the perfect gifts.
+In the next couple of months, your customers will become more and more hurried and stressed as they try to find the perfect gifts.
 Has your retail experience been able to handle it?
 Do you have a working customer journey map?
 If you don’t, the holiday season is a perfect time to get started so you know your customer journey will be up to snuff throughout the coming year.